Location of Airbags

 Controlling the Passenger Front Airbag

-When a child is seated in the front passenger seat (even when the child is seated in a child safety seat or booster seat), you must disable the passenger front airbag to prevent it from injuring the child if a collision occurs.
-Touch Passenger Front Airbag Status)., and before driving, ensure the passenger airbag status on the top of the touchscreen indicates that the airbag is off (see
+When a child is seated in the front passenger seat (even when the child is seated in a child restraint system or booster seat), you must disable the passenger front airbag to prevent it from injuring the child if a collision occurs.
+Touch Airbag Status Indicator)., and before driving, ensure the passenger airbag status on the top of the touchscreen indicates that the airbag is off (see

 After inflation, the airbags deflate to provide a gradual cushioning effect for the occupants and to ensure the driver’s forward vision is not obscured.